 Perhaps I would have an easier time blogging if I focused on products instead of me.
 We will try that.

 Nowadays, many consumers are thinking about the ways that their buying choices effect the environment.
 Businesses are no different, but in the business world it becomes more of an economic issue rather than a political one.
 In this time of tightening budgets, for instance, most businesses are taking steps to reduce expenses.
 These can be as simple as replacing old light bulbs with new, energy efficient ones.
-(Available with your imprint).
-More proactive measures might include encouraging customers to bring their own shopping bags, or asking if they even need a bag, instituting a telework program or giving incentives to carpoolers.
-These are simple measures, but added together they can help to reduce costs on both the corporate wallet, and on the environment.

 You might have taken steps in your own life to become environmentally-responsible even though you weren’t trying.
 After all, reducing waste and consuming fewer resources ought to have an economic benefit of some sort.
 Perhaps, in an attempt to lower your printing costs, you have begun to recycle ink jet or toner cartridges in your business.
 Maybe you chose energy efficient appliances, bought some of those colorful tote bags from the grocery store or you even replaced a few bulbs in your own house with those long-lasting ones.